 - Reading bleachers

 Sustainable construction and universal accessibility

 The Pierrefonds Library was awarded LEED Gold certification by the Canada Green Building Council in March 2022.
 This highly coveted distinction demonstrates our administration’s commitment to including sustainable development principles in all municipal real estate projects.

 Discover our inspiring leed rally !
 This visit will introduce you to the measures put in place to limit the ecological footprint of the Borough’s cultural jewel.

 You want to learn more about it ?
 Explore this questionnaire to discover new ways of consuming, producing, working and living together to address major environmental and social challenges.

 About - The story of a great transformation

 The Pierrefonds library project, which required $20.3 million in investments, was carried out as part of the Programme de rénovation, d’agrandissement et de construction de bibliothèques (RAC) and funded through the Entente sur le développement culturel de Montréal, concluded by the Ville de Montréal and the ministère de la Culture et des Communications.
 Additional funding of $5 million from the Borough of Pierrefonds-Roxboro was provided for the development of administrative spaces and the addition of documents to the collection, for a total project cost of $25.3 million.
 In addition to the new and renewed services, the surface area of the new library has also been doubled, totalling 3967m2.

-The library officially reopened to the grand public on May 23, 2019.
+The library officially opened to the grand public on May 23rd, 2019.

 - Air conditioning